Skip to main content

 Welcome return of snow

-featured in Snow report Author Andy Wilson, Updated
+featured in Snow Report Author Andy Wilson, Updated

 It really seems as though an age has passed since we last had a proper dump of snow in Val Thorens.
 That is, one with enough weight and consistency to make any significant change to the conditions of our cherished slopes.
 Of course, because of the height of the resort and the recent extremely low air temperatures, the snow has managed to hold together and not turn into slush beneath the blaring sunshine.
 However, the snow drought has meant extremely hard, stomped in slopes, the occasional icy patch and quickly deteriorating off-piste conditions.
 At the end of last week, the weather man suggested that we would see a steady light dusting from Sunday through to Wednesday.
 But this light dusting barely came to fruition, and any snow that fell throughout the first half of the week did not have the consistency to affect the conditions in any huge way.
 Of course, with the varied runs that we have in Val Thorens, many pistes have fared fine (Tete Ronde, Lac Blanc and Orelle’s pistes in particular) but without better conditions of the many other slopes, there has been a danger of over-crowding and a lack of options.
 In short, we have been craving some fresh, soft powder.